-Overall, the velocity spectra estimated at $18\,\mathrm{m}$ amsl and $45\,\mathrm{m}$ amsl at Vindeby match reasonably well with the empirical spectra estimated at $41\,\mathrm{m}$ amsl on the FINO1 platform for $-2 \ge \zeta < 1$ for $-2 \le \zeta < 1$.
+Overall, the velocity spectra estimated at 18 m amsl and 45 m amsl at Vindeby match reasonably match well with the empirical spectra estimated at 41 m amsl on FINO1 for $-2 \le \zeta \le 1-0.5 \le \zeta \le 0.5$.
 This comparison is encouraging for further explorations of the surface-layer turbulence characteristics at coastal and offshore sites.
-Nonetheless, detailed wind measurements at altitudes heights $z \ge 100\,\mathrm{m}$ are favoured needed to get a complete overview of the turbulence characteristics in the MABL that could be is relevant for OWT designs.
+Nonetheless, detailed wind measurements at heights heights $z > 100 \,\mathrm{m}$ are needed to get a complete overview of the turbulence characteristics in the MABL that is relevant for OWT designs.